-Sale, Exchange or Retirement of Bonds.
-Upon the sale, exchange or retirement (including redemption) of a bond, an owner of the bond generally will recognize gain or loss in an amount equal to the difference between the amount of cash and the fair market value of any property received on the sale, exchange or retirement of the bond (other than in respect of accrued and unpaid interest) and such owner's adjusted tax basis in the bond.
-To the extent the bonds are held as a capital asset, such gain or loss will be capital gain or loss if the bond has been held for more than 12 months at the time of sale, exchange or retirement.
+Sale, Exchange or Retirement of PBC Series 2020C Bonds.
+Upon the sale, exchange or retirement (including redemption) of a PBC Series 2020C Bond, an owner of the PBC Series 2020C Bond generally will recognize gain or loss in an amount equal to the difference between the amount of cash and the fair market value of any property received on the sale, exchange or retirement of the PBC Series 2020C Bond (other than in respect of accrued and unpaid interest) and such owner's adjusted tax basis in the PBC Series 2020C Bond.
+To the extent a PBC Series 2020C Bond is held as a capital asset, such gain or loss will be capital gain or loss and will be long-term capital gain or loss if the PBC Series 2020C Bond has been held for more than 12 months at the time of sale, exchange or retirement.

 Reporting Requirements.
-In general, information reporting requirements will apply to certain payments of principal, interest and premium paid on bonds, and to the proceeds paid on the sale of bonds, other than certain exempt recipients (such as corporations and foreign entities).
+In general, information reporting requirements will apply to certain payments of principal, interest and premium paid on PBC Series 2020C Bonds, and to the proceeds paid on the sale of the PBC Series 2020C Bonds, other than certain exempt recipients (such as corporations and foreign entities).
 A backup withholding tax will apply to such payments if the owner fails to provide a taxpayer identification number or certification of foreign or other exempt status or fails to report in full dividend and interest income.
 The amount of any backup withholding from a payment to an owner will be allowed as a credit against the owner's federal income tax liability.